grapefruitzinnia/less-than-15-words-a-day-bc-stalkers/README.md

 i got [this](https://www.farmrio.com/products/bright-blue-mushroom-sketch-knit-sweater) sweater and i cant wear to wear it lol :joy: :mushroom: i use to know the mushroom life cycles back in undergrad, i can memorize/remember them again if i have to, my dad said a long time ago that his theory of memory is that it's like a spaghetti noodle that's in a bowl with other noodles and once you can grab on to one end, somehow, you can remember mostly the entire thing, i dunno how close that is to reality, i dont really read stuff in neuroscience

 cold morning yet its almost 80 degrees on saturday

+https://twitter.com/nntaleb/status/1716490527997153595 im going to shop on amazon after work for expensive olive oil, cant wait for it to be 5 pm